MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-accounting-periods-and-fiscal-years.md

 ---
-title: Working with Accounting Periods and Financial Years | Microsoft Docs
+title: Working with Accounting Periods and Financial Years
 description: Learn how to work with accounting periods to define when your company reports financial performance.
 author: bholtorf
 ms.service: dynamics365-business-central